zsolutions-io/aleo-dcp/README.md

 ## How it works?

+### Base idea

+The protocol allows any program to privately hold a `field` element and distribute it transactionally.
+It can be used to store:

+- A View Key protecting record(s) hence storing arbitrary data.
+- A `field` directly, allowing addition updates on stored data by leveraging additive homomorphic properties of SSS.

-### For custodying arbitrary record data
+### Custodying arbitrary record data

-Protocol enables to hold data stored in any arbitrary record
+Protocol enables programs to hold and distribute data stored in any arbitrary record:

 1. Record from any program containing the private data is transferred to an address, which View Key (generated randomly) is splitted in shares among N validators using Shamir Secret Sharing algorithm.
 This is the **Custody** step.
 2. This view key can later be requested to be sent privately to any destination address, by initial program.
 This is the **Request** step.